How To Select and Work With Text in Paint.net

 The text tool is where you select the font, size, style, rendering mode, justification, anti-aliasing, blending mode and selection clipping mode.
 It is the main part of the UI you will work with when using text.
 If you’re familiar with text editors, the commands are very similar.

 - Click the small down arrow next to the font to change it.
 Select from a huge range of defaults or import others.
 Paint.net works with most Windows fonts but not all custom ones.

 - Click on the small down arrow next to font size to change it.

 - Click the ‘B’ to bold text, ‘I’ for italics ‘U’ to underline and ‘S’ to strikethrough.

 - Select the justification that fits your needs, left, center and right.

 - Anti-aliasing is either on or off.
-If enabled, text will appear smooth and slightly larger.
-If you turn it off, it will appear sharper and more pixelated.
+If enabled, your text will appear smooth and slightly larger.
+If you turn it off, the text will appear sharper and more pixelated.

 - Blending mode is accessible by the down arrow next to the beaker icon.
 It allows access to a range of modes that will either do something or nothing depending on the other choices you have made.

 - Selection clipping mode has no noticeable effect on text so I have no idea what it does.